Making a Trading API Call

 Authenticating with an Authentication Token

 An application can authenticate a requesting user by passing with an API call's request an eBay Authentication token.
-For more detailed information on getting and renewing Authentication tokens, see Getting Tokens.
+For more detailed information on getting and renewing Authentication tokens, see Working with token/authentication calls.

 Note: In addition to Authentication tokens, the Trading API also supports OAuth as a way to authorize requests.
 To use OAuth, supply a User access token in the X-EBAY-API-IAF-TOKEN, as described above in HTTP Headers.
 If you do authorize requests with OAuth tokens, do not include the RequesterCredentials field in your requests as described in the rest of this section.